Upcoming MCLE Events – Statewide

 SAVE THE DATE

-Join CAP-LA for our in-person Dependency Seminar to be held September 8, 2025 at the DTLA California Endowment’s conference center.
-This seminar will be presented live and via Zoom.
+Join CAP-LA for our in-person to be held January 20, 2026, at the DTLA California Endowment’s conference center.

-Topics and registration information to be announced at a later date.
+Topics and registration information to be announced a a later date.

-*Approximately 5 hours of MCLE credit, including appellate and criminal specialization, will be provided.*
+*Approximately 5 hours of MCLE credit to be provided.*

 › Other Training Opportunities